MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/variations-overview.md

 - **Notification** Sends an email message to the contact of the target label of a target variation site when a new page or site is created or to the contact person of the specified page when a page is updated with revisions from the source variation site.
 If the label does not have a contact, then the email message is sent to the contact of the welcome page of a target variation site.
 By default, this option is enabled.

-For information about how to specify variations settings, see [Create a multi-language website](https://go.microsoft.com/fwlink/p/?LinkId=279696).
+For info about how to specify variations settings, see [Create a multi-language website](https://go.microsoft.com/fwlink/p/?LinkId=279696).

 ### Variations timer jobs